sirech/talk-concourse-jsonnet-parametrized-pipelines/presentation.md

 ???

 The pipeline doesn't do much more than build the dependencies between different modules and orchestrate the execution of scripts that we can also run locally

 ---

-class: center middle full-width
-background-image: url(images/pipeline.png)

-???

-In the end an infra pipeline will end up looking like this

----